dreampulse/modelizer/README.md

 }
 ```

-You can load the object from the database using the ObjectId.
+You can load stored objects from the database using the ObjectId from above.
-Functions to get and search objects are part of the model.
 ```javascript
 > models.UserModel.use.get("52f38e9e842023178c000001")
      .then(function(obj){